rabascoh/ph-analysis/README.md

 ![Table](https://github.com/rabascoh/ph-analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis/Data/retiring_by_title.png)

 ### Retiring Employees by Department
-- Of those 41,380 employees, the highest number of employees are in Development (9,281), followed by Production (8,174) department.
+- Of those 41,380 employees, the highest number of employees are in Development (9,281), followed by Production (8,174).
 Finance has the fewest number of employees of retirement age (1,908).

 ![Table](https://github.com/rabascoh/ph-analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis/Data/retiring_by_dept.png)

 ### Mentorship Eligible Employees
 - There are 1,549 employees who are eligible for mentorship based on the company's criteria.

 [*See a list of the employees here*](https://github.com/rabascoh/ph-analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis/Data/mentorship_eligibility.csv)

 [*See queries here*](https://github.com/rabascoh/ph-analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis/Queries/Employee_Database_challenge.sql)